Rebellious Soul

 Rebellious Soul is the debut studio album by American singer-songwriter K. Michelle.
-The album was released on August 13, 2013, by Atlantic Records.
-Its songs were mostly co-written and co-composed by Michelle and Bianca Atterberry.
-Other artists who collaborated on the album include Tank, Priscilla Renea, Meek Mill, and Jack Splash.
-Musically, Rebellious Soul was inspired by Michelle's love for emotional ballads, and the 1970s and 1980s eras in music.
-She incorporated different combinations of musical genres, including electronic, R&B, hip hop, soul and gospel, for the album's songs.
+It was released on August 13, 2013, through Atlantic Records.
+The album's songs were primarily co-written and co-composed by K. Michelle and Bianca Atterberry.
+Additional collaborators included Tank, Priscilla Renea, Meek Mill, and Jack Splash.

-Upon its release, the album debuted at number two on the Billboard 200, and peaked at number one on the Top R&B/Hip-Hop Albums, selling 72,000 copies in its first week.
-Rebellious Soul produced two singles, "V.S.O.P.", released on May 20, 2013, and “Can't Raise a Man” was released on December 12, 2013.
-Michelle promoted Rebellious Soul through an album release party, televised live performances, radio interviews and a concert tour.
+Upon its release, the album debuted at number two on the Billboard 200 and reached number one on the Top R&B/Hip-Hop Albums, selling 72,000 copies in its first week.
+Rebellious Soul produced two singles: "V.S.O.P.", released on May 20, 2013, and "Can't Raise a Man", released on December 12, 2013.
+Michelle promoted the album through an album release party, televised performances, radio interviews, and the Rebellious Soul Tour.

-The album was certified Gold by the RIAA for sales of half a million copies and Michelle won the Soul Train Music Award for Best New Artist at the 2013 Soul Train Music Awards.
-Michelle embarked on the album's first supporting concert tour, Rebellious Soul Tour, in November 2013.
-Reviews of Rebellious Soul were generally positive, with critics applauding Michelle's personal themes.
+The album was certified gold by the Recording Industry Association of America for sales of over 500,000 copies.
+At the 2013 Soul Train Music Awards, K. Michelle won the award for Best New Artist.
+Reviews for Rebellious Soul were generally positive, with critics praising its autobiographical themes and K. Michelle's vocal performance.